6+1 top islands in Greece for Easter holidays

 As for Skiathos Easter highlights, it’s worth experiencing the 2 epitaph processions of Chora taking place at 04:00 in the morning on Holy Saturday.

 Tip: traveling to Skiathos by ferry from northern Greece?
-Check all Seajets ferries from Thessaloniki to the Sporades for 2023.
+Check all Seajets ferries from Thessaloniki to the Sporades for 2024.

 4. Easter road trip in Lemnos

-If you are looking for an off-the-path experience in the Greek islands during the Easter holidays, you will find that Lemnos is a place like no other.
+If you are looking for an off-the-beaten-path experience in the Greek islands during the Easter holidays, you will find that Lemnos is a place like no other.
 The volcanic island of the North Aegean maintains a pretty rustic character and is ideal for nature adventures.
-Prepare to explore salt lakes, rare natural reserves, amazing rock formations, and sand dunes under the mellow spring sun!
-And what a better way to do that than taking a road trip around the island?

 If you wish to witness the local Easter traditions, we recommend spending Good Friday and Easter Sunday in Myrina, the capital of Lemnos.
-However, don’t miss a visit to the villages of Kontias for the windmills, Sardes for the famous Mandella tavern and Kalliopi for the Chortarolimni lagoon.
+However, don’t miss a visit to the villages of Kontias for the windmills, Sardes for the famous Mandella tavern, and Kalliopi for the Chortarolimni lagoon.

 View to small village and green landscape in Lemnos, North Aegean islands